-The issuer and the propcos' accounts will be held at closing and within 3 months of closing, respectively, with Barclays Bank Ireland PLC (A+/A+ by S&P/Fitch).
-The issuer and cash manager have signing rights on the issuer accounts, while only the propcos have sole signing rights on their accounts except upon an event of default when the cash manager takes over signing rights.
+The issuer and the proposo' accounts are held at closing and within 3 months of closing, respectively, with Barclays Bank Ireland PLC (A+/A+ by S&P/Fitch).
+The issuer and cash manager have signing rights on the issuer accounts, while only the proposo have sole signing rights on their accounts except upon an event of default when the cash manager takes over signing rights.